t0tten/dfwm/README.md

 * A bit off - not really in the middle
 * Some sort of color indication that a desktop has windows

-### Keybindings
-* Keyboard not registered when NUMLOCK is off
-* Keyboard not registered when CAPLOCK is on

 ### Config
 * Read configurations from file

 ## Previous fixes: